 The POW/MIA (Prisoner of War/Missing in Action) program seeks the fullest accounting of those still listed as POW/MIA in Southeast Asia and anywhere else, regardless of the conflict from which they went missing or were captured.
-Currently Edmond Oklahoma has one MIA/POW...
+Currently Edmond Oklahoma has two MIA/POW...

 Staff Sergeant Francis Edward Hamilton

 Robert Wayne Burnes was born on January 27, 1941, in Rush Springs, OK.
 He had enlisted in the United States Marine Corps, listing his home of record as Edmond Oklahoma.
 While serving in the Marine Corps during the Vietnam War he attained the rank of First Lieutenant.
 1LT Burnes was attached to 3rd Marine Amphibious Force, 1st MAW, Mag 11, VMFA 542.
 1LT Burnes’ specialty with the Marines was FRD Basic EA 6A B Electronic Warfare Officer.

 On 5 January 1970, 1LT Burnes was assigned as the radar intercept officer in a multi-aircraft flight.
 He and his pilot comprised the crew of the lead F4B (aircraft #152281).
 This was a strike mission over central Laos to attack an enemy position located along a primary artery of the infamous Ho Chi Minh Trail.
 This mission took 1LT Burnes and his pilot over an area known as the Mu Gia Pass.